Forms & Policies

 Albion Institutional Commitment

-The Albion Institutional Commitment is the minimum amount of scholarships and grant assistance you will receive from the College.
+The Albion Institutional Commitment is the minimum amount of grant assistance you will receive from the College.
 It is based on financial need and may change based upon that need.
 The amount is based on Albion College awarding policies.
 According to Albion awarding policies, this commitment may be adjusted should you choose to attend part-time or live off-campus.
-Your Institutional Commitment may be replaced with college scholarship funds.
+Your Institutional Commitment may be replaced with endowed scholarships for which the student is identified as an eligible recipient.
 Your grant may also be adjusted based upon additional resources that you receive or if your financial need changes.
-If your Institutional Commitment is replaced with an endowed scholarship a thank you note will be required before the scholarship funds are credited to your student account.
+If your Institutional Commitment is replaced with an endowed scholarship a thank you note will be required.

 Merit-Based and Need-Based Awards Supported by Endowed and Private Funds